sneha123456789/Document-classification-using-Random-Forest/README.md

 # Document-classification-using-Random-Forest

 Supervised Machine Learning

-     The majority of practical machine learning uses supervised learning.
-Supervised learning is where you have input variables (x) and an output variable (Y) and you use an algorithm to learn the mapping function from the input to the output.
+    The majority of pratical machine learning uses supervised learning.
+Supervised learning is where you have input variables and an output variable and can use an algorithm to learn mapping function from the input to the input
 The goal is to approximate the mapping function so well that when you have new input data (x) that you can predict the output variables (Y) for that data.
 Classification: A classification problem is when the output variable is a category, such as “red” or “blue” or “disease” and “no disease”.